 For trade receivables and contract assets that do not contain a significant financing component or when the Group applies the practical expedient of not adjusting the effect of a significant financing component, the Group applies the simplified approach in calculating ECLs.
+The Group also applies the simplified approach in calculating ECLs for trade receivables and contract assets that contain a significant financing component.
 Under the simplified approach, the Group does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
-The Group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
+The Group has reference to probability of default based on credit rating, adjusted for forward-looking factors specific to the debtors and the economic environment.